goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Realizing Your Skills.md

 | A              | 4                       |
 | S              | 5                       |

+Unless otherwise stated in the technique type's description, all techniques follow this table.
+Technique creation is covered in detail in the [Crafting Techniques](../0300%20-%20The%20Rules%20of%20Engagement/Crafting%20Techniques.md) section of the third chapter, [The Rules of Engagement](../0300%20-%20The%20Rules%20of%20Engagement/0300%20-%20The%20Rules%20of%20Engagement.md).

-The number of technique points that your character has available to spend is determined by their Control Rank, as shown in the following table.
+The number of technique points that your character has available to spend is determined by their Control Rank, as shown in the following table:

 | Control Rank | Technique Points |
 | ------------ | ---------------- |